HorizenOfficial/Sidechains-SDK/doc/release/eon_1.0.0.md

 Configuration option `isForgerNode` in the `network` section has to be set to `true` to indicate that the node is a forger and other nodes should prioritize connecting with it.
 Default value is `false`.

-Other nodes is the network will prioritize connecting to and broadcasting blocks to forger nodes.
+Nodes will prioritize connecting to and broadcasting blocks to forger nodes.

 ```
 sparkz {